thobl/external-validity/README.md

 ## Changelog ##

+### 20.06.2023 Bugfix ###

+There was an error in the detection of network duplicates, which meant not all network duplicates were properly detected.
+We updated the detection script and the considered networks.

 ### 23.10.2022 Bugfix ###

 There was an error in the calculation of the variance of the degree